ChrisDuffley/stationPlaylist/addonuserguide.md

 Both Creator's playlist editor and Remote VT client lets you manage playlists for a station.
 The differences are where the station is hosted (local for Creator, remote for VT client), along with ability to record voice tracks for a remote playlist in Remote VT client which affects the length of a playlist.

-Following are the information you can query regarding a track in SPL Creator's Playlist Editor and Remote VT client once a remote playlist is loaded:
+Track information shown differs across SPL Creator's Playlist Editor and Remote VT client versions.
+Following are track information shown in Creator's Playlist Editor and Remote VT client once a remote playlist is loaded:

+Version 5.x prior to 5.50:

 * Control+NVDA+1: Artist.
 * Control+NVDA+2: Track title.